All-Inclusive, Capped Pricing

 Capped, All-Inclusive pricing means that you will never pay more than:

 - $600 for an MRI.
 MRIs requiring contrast may involve an additional charge.

 - $150 for an Ultrasound

 If you currently have insurance, your cost may be significantly less than the capped prices above, as we have contracts with most insurance companies that allow us to discount your procedure.
 In many cases, you will end up paying nothing out of pocket as your insurance will cover the entire cost.

-These prices are completely comprehensive and transparent – you will not be billed a separate facility fee, professional fee, etc.
+These prices are completely comprehensive and transparent – you will not be billed a separate facility fee, professional fee, etc. at our imaging centers.